sdatla/Twitter-/README.md

 - The current signed in user will be persisted across restarts

 - In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 In other words, design the custom cell with the proper Auto Layout settings.
 You will also need to augment the model classes.
+(NOT COMPLETE)

 - User can pull to refresh